yieldr/restart-network-masterclass/src/README.md

 - The field `description` is also required but does not have a length limit (type=TEXT)
 - The field `author` is required and has the same validation rule as the field `title`
 - The field `publication` is required and it expects a date in this format: `YYYY-MM-DD HH:MM:SS`
-- The field `reviews` is not required but if supplied it expects an array of `Review` objects (which will consequently validated by the review validator)
 - There are only two optional values `id` and `isbn` which can be omitted from the request and therefore the default database values will be used.